yuelululu/KERNEL/CODE_OF_CONDUCT.md

 include:

 * Using welcoming and inclusive language
-* Being respectful of differing viewpoints and exp
+* Being respectful of differing viewpoints and experiences
+* Gracefully accepting constructive